Fidelis-Mayaba-II-Cheelo/Fidelis-Mayaba-II-Cheelo/README.md

 # 👋 Hi there, I’m Fidelis Mayaba Cheelo II

-🎓 **Final Year IT Student | Aspiring Backend Developer | Python Enthusiast**
+🎓 **IT Graduate | Aspiring Backend Developer**

 Welcome to my GitHub!

-I’m currently completing my Bachelor’s degree in Information Technology, with a strong focus on backend development using Python and relational databases.
+I’m currently completing my Bachelor’s degree in Information Technology, with a strong focus on backend development using Python,PHP,Javascript(Node and express.js), Java(springboot) and relational databases.
 Building systems that are not only fully functional but highly scalable too is my go-to hobby.
 I guess FIDTECH is your solution now!

 ---

 ## 🚀 What I'm Passionate About

 - Designing and building robust backend systems
-- Automating workflows with Python and SQL
+- Automating workflows with Programming Languages and SQL
 - Creating and optimizing relational databases
 - Learning new technologies and continuously improving